cltc-berkeley/c3ec/markdown/Clinic_Curriculum/Modules/Ethics/Ethics.md

 ### ** Summary **

-This module introduces ethical considerations for clinical security work.
+Module 2 introduces ethical considerations for clinical security work.
 Our look at ethics builds on the work of the Markulla Center for Applied Ethics, at Santa Clara University, and introduces a set of  ethical considerations and norms specific to the work of Citizen Clinic.
 (For more information, see [Citizen Clinic Code of Conduct](Student_Code_of_Conduct.md).)

 ### ** Learning Objectives **